WasatchPhotonics/ENLIGHTEN/docs/ARCHITECTURE.md

 - **`PageNavigationFeature`**: used for moving between Views (Scope, Settings, Hardware, Log, Factory) and Modes (Raman, Non-Raman, Expert)

-- `ResourceMonitorFeature`: added to track down a memory leak
+- `ResourceMonitorFeature`: added to track down a memory leak (since resolved)

-- `ScrollStealFilter`: helps detatch "mouse-wheel" events from accidentally scrolling QSpinBoxes and QComboBoxes
+- `ScrollStealFilter`: helps detatch "mouse-wheel" events from accidentally scrolling QSpinBox, QDoubleSpinBox and QComboBox fields when you're trying to scroll a ScrollArea

 - `SoundEffectsFeature`: encapsulates ENLIGHTEN's (currently-limited) array of sound effects

-- **`StatusBarFeature`**: responsible for the configurable status bar at the bottom of the scope, showing spectral max, temperature, battery, etc
+- **`StatusBarFeature`**: responsible for the configurable status bar at the bottom of the Scope, normally showing spectral max, temperature, battery, etc

 - **`StatusIndicatorFeature`**: responsible for the 3 "virtual LEDs" at the bottom-right of the screen (hardware, laser, temperature)

-- **`StylesheetFeature`**: convenient access to CSS files for recoloring and styling widget appearance
+- **`StylesheetFeature`**: convenient access to CSS files for recoloring and styling widget appearance (access to stuff under assets/stylesheets)

-- **`ThumbnailWidget`**: responsible for creating the miniature graph "thumbnails" along the left-hand ENLIGHTEN "Clipboard", and responding to button events
+- **`ThumbnailWidget`**: responsible for creating the miniature graph "thumbnails" along the left-hand ENLIGHTEN "Clipboard", and responding to button-clicks on the thumbnails.
+Note that the act list of `Measurement`s shown as Thumbnails is appropriately called `Measurements`.

-- TimeoutDialog
+- `TimeoutDialog`: used by Controller when spectrometer goes wonky

 - **`VCRControlsFeature`**: responsible for the "VCR control" buttons atop the control palette (Play/Pause, Stop, Save, Step, Step-and-Save)

 ### enlighten.device

-This package contains classes which track state of individual spectrometers, including stateful features corresponding to hardware features implemented in the firmware of the spectrometer itself.
+This package contains classes which control specific attributes and groups of related attributes of individual spectrometers, including stateful features corresponding to hardware features implemented in the firmware of the spectrometer itself.

-- `AccessoryControlFeature`: not currently used; created for 220190 / 220290 USB
-  boards with OEM Accessory Connector
+- **`AccessoryControlFeature`**: not used much at present; created for 220190/220290 boards with OEM Accessory Connector.
+Used a little for XL shutter, and needs fleshed-out for XS V2 OEM Accessory Connector.

-- `AmbientTemperatureFeature`: used for boards with ambient thermistor (typically STM32 ARM)
+- `AmbientTemperatureFeature`: used for boards with ambient thermistor (i.e. XS)

 - `BatteryFeature`: used on XS spectrometers with batteries